Denperidge-Redpencil/semantic-docs/README.md

 ### Cons:
 - Not a onepager like the current front-end.
 - It's less in-tune with mu-semtech (having the docs made in Ember feels fitting due to the large adaptation of Ember in the organisation).
+- It currently looks not-very-good to say it lightly, although this can be fixed by implementing the existing styling of the original docs.

 ## License
 The documentation imported belongs to [mu-semtech](https://github.com/mu-semtech/).
 The code I've written is under the [MIT License](LICENSE).